wp-plugins/custom-stock-widget/readme.txt

 Requirements:

  * PHP version >= 5.3.0 (experimental support for lower versions)
+ * Jquery version 1.6 or higher (wordpress 4.1 ships with 1.11.1)
  * Ability to execute wordpress shortcodes in the location(s) you want to place stocks. (see installation)

 This plugin was developed by Relevad Corporation.
 Authors: Artem Skorokhodov, Matthew Hively, and Boris Kletser.